The beauty of pains19 Mar 2018, by Doctrines in

-There is no doubt that man keeps eventing ways of making life easier, which is a great thing because, God directed man to conquer the earth.
-So, to talk about the beauty of pains sounds like the craziest thing ever, how could one ever think of such?
-Religious fanaticism you may call it.
-But again, can one ever erase pains completely?
+There is no doubt that man keeps eventing ways of making life easier, which is a great thing because God directed man to conquer the earth.
+So, to talk about the beauty of pains sounds like the craziest thing ever; how could one ever think of such?
+Religious fanaticism, you may call it.
+But again, can one ever erase pains?
 Pain, in whatever way you want to look at it.
-Even if you try to erase it, it gets back to you in different ways; it could be through your children, friends, relations and your loved ones.
-If they are hurting, sick or even dies, it affects you.
+Even if you make the attempt to erase it, it gets back to you in different ways; it could be through children, friends, relations, and loved ones.
+If they are hurting, sick, or even dies, it affects you.
 So, there is something about pains we need to know.

-During the season of Lent especially, we willingly accept some bodily discomfort or pains to surpress our fleshly desires in other to be in touch with God in a special way.
+During the season of Lent especially, we willingly accept some bodily discomfort or pains to suppress our fleshly desires in other to be in touch with God in a special way.
 That is not to say we cannot get in touch with God in what you may call moments of joy and happiness, sure we can.
 But great joy and happiness can be derived from pains if you truly understand the beauty of pains.
-Pain is not always evil, there is something beautiful about it.
-That is the reason you find some people in pains, yet look so happy with faces full of smiles.
+Pain is not always evil; there is something beautiful about it.
+That is why you find some people in pains, yet look so happy with faces full of smiles.
 “Pain is inevitable, but suffering is optional.”
 Pain can be so hurtful, but may not be suffering.
-However, it is not easy to say “it is ok not to be ok”.
-The painful part of pain cannot be ignored; pain hurts, but the joy of knowing the Lord and uniting our pains with His, becomes our strength.
+However, it is not easy to say, “it is ok not to be ok.”
+The painful part of pain cannot be ignored; pain hurts, but the joy of knowing the Lord and uniting our pains with His becomes our strength.